nquest/micropython-st7565/README.md

 Description
 -----------
-This if micropython driver for LCDs based on **ST7565** controller.
+This is micropython driver for LCDs based on **ST7565** controller.
 Only serial mode sopported.

 Wiring example for ESP8266-based modules